nishant/narora_public/data_aggregator/README.md

 ```

 ## Files
--data_aggregator.rb : contains the implementation
+* data_aggregator.rb : contains the implementation
--small_input.txt : sample input for testing
+* small_input.txt : sample input for testing
--small_output.txt : sample output for testing
+* small_output.txt : sample output for testing
--large_input.txt : more extensive sample input for testing
+* large_input.txt : more extensive sample input for testing
--run : used to execute program
+* run : used to execute program
--out.txt : program output is written to this file
+* out.txt : program output is written to this file

 ## Notes
 Sample Input (small_input.txt):